-At the discretion of Whitehouse and if another delivery option is available within the enrolment timeframe, a student who has not achieved competence in their first attempt can attempt to achieve competency at another scheduled time.
+At the discretion of Whitehouse and providing another delivery option is available within the enrolment timeframe, a student who has not achieved competence in their first attempt can attempt to achieve competency at another scheduled time.
+However, the qualification will only be recorded on a student's HSC if all requirements are fulfilled within the prescribed reporting timeframe set by the Board of Studies.